Solaris Shade and Harvest Module

 - Link clusters and/or devices that belong in the zone.

-- Open the Solaris panel on the zone detail page and configure tunables (see Zone tunables).
+- For harvest, glare, and shading zones, open the Solaris panel on the zone detail page and configure tunables (see Zone tunables).

 Step 3: Configure zone tunables